rubyomr-preview/rubyomr-preview/README.md

 (PaaS) environments, where universal access to all sorts of language runtimes must become the new normal.
-This polyglot world means that infrastructure, tools, hardware, and software all need to be able to seamlessly work together with a consistent user experience so that developers can choose the best language for the job rather than the language with the right compatibilities for the environment.
+This polyglot world means that infrastructure, tools, hardware, and software all need to be able to seamlessly work together with a consistent user experience so that developers can choose the best language for the job.
-If every runtime is implemented differently, the path to this degree of seamlessness will be really hard and take a really long time.
-Plus every new language will also need to go through that same arduous ramp-up process.
+With every runtime implemented differently, the path to this degree of seamlessness will be really hard and take a really long time.
+Plus every new language will also need to go through that same arduous ramp-up process which gets worse as mature runtimes become even more capable.
 With common runtime components, everyone (including IBM) can all better leverage our efforts to make runtimes better, faster, more capable, and more integrated to accelerate bringing not just the promise of cloud computing but also the reality that developers should expect from a cloud computing environment.
 We want to make it easier to reach new heights, not just for existing language runtimes but even more importantly for the amazing new languages that developers have yet to imagine.

-If you’d like to hear more about the OMR project, there are currently three presentations you can look at on the web:
+If you’d like to hear more about the OMR project, there are currently three presentations you can watch or read:

 * Mark Stoodley’s talk at the JVM Languages Summit in August, 2015:
   [A VM is a VM is a VM: The Secret Path to High Performance Multi-Language Runtimes](https://www.youtube.com/watch?v=kOnyJurioyw)